Malekpour99/handouts/Docker/docker.md

 # removing label
 docker node update --label-rm <key>=<value> <node>

+# deactivating (draining) a node
+docker node update --availability drain <node>
+# by draining a node, its tasks will be distributed among other active nodes and no new tasks get created on this node

+# removing a node from swarm
+docker node rm <node> (--force)
+# make sure to drain a node before removing it!
+# run above command on manager node

+docker swarm leave
+# run above command on worker node in order to be able to join swarm again!
 ```

 - you manage task assignment more by using **constraint** and **labeling**!